You are here: Start » Getting Started » Python API

 ImportError: cannot open shared object (Linux)

-- Confirm the pip install completed without errors and that the
+- Confirm the pip install completed without errors.
+On Linux, pip packages all shared library dependencies directly into the wheel.

 ModuleNotFoundError: No module named 'AVL'